phpMan > man > iostat(1)

 Specify an alternative directory for iostat to read devices statistics.
 Option -f

-option +f tells it to use both the standard kernel files and the files located in
+tion +f tells it to use both the standard kernel files and the files located in the

 directory is a directory containing files with statistics for devices managed in